valderpan/ZG/README.md

-# ZhongGuo
+# ZG
-Scripts used in the Zhongguo project
+Scripts used in the ZG project